-Today, we will be presenting you with 25 chicken nesting boxes plans!
+Today, we will be presenting you with 29 chicken nesting box plans!

 Your hens don’t need nesting boxes to lay their eggs.
 However, that means they would lay their eggs wherever they could.
 Egg collecting will then be a very stressful game of treasure hunt.
-Furthermore, you or chickens could accidentally crack the eggs therefore increase the mortality rate of the unborn chicks.
+Furthermore, you or your chickens could accidentally crack the eggs, increasing the unborn chicks’ mortality rate.

 1. Nesting Room